10x Performance Increase

 Architecture Innovation

-Fractal Web™
+Fractal Computing™

 Fundamental building block is a Fractal.
 Each Fractal is a small vertical software stack running in a loosely coupled process that is an independent processing entity in a distributed processing environment.